Hammerhead™ Installation Instructions

 You Must Evacuate In Advance Of Flooding

-Remember that you must evacuate when you install your Hammerhead flood barriers and well in advance of expected flooding.
-An installed system seals your egress points, so it is not permitted to remaining in a dry flood proofed structure.
+Remember that you must evacuate when you install your Hammerhead flood barriers in advance of expected flooding.
+An installed flood barrier system seals your egress points, so it is not permitted to remaining in a dry flood proofed structure.

 Additional Flood Prevention Measures